Skip to main content

 This ship, as big as a village, battles its way through the waves—heading toward

-the company’s new location, carrying on board 4 powerful! leadership-ready!
+the company’s new location, with four powerful! leadership-ready!

-truly! amazing! bigwigs! from the executive suite, plus several sensitive,
+truly! amazing! bigwigs! from executive management on board, as well as several sensitive,

-temperature-sensitive computing systems (as well as 200 low-wage earners below deck).
+temperature-sensitive computing systems (as well as 200 low-wage workers below

 The sun?
 No, not the sun—

-the horizon that must never tip suddenly stands
+the horizon that must never tilt suddenly stands—

-And gasping, our 4 pike swim toward the sun—and
+And gasping for air, our four pike swim toward the sun—and—

-don’t notice him, the 5th friend, who suddenly swims at their side.
+don’t notice him, the fifth friend, who is suddenly swimming at their side.

 Welcome to Sealand.